Leanny/OneStar/README.md

 ## What does "4/6", "5/6", or "6/6" mean?
 The RNG used for raids produces a sequence of random numbers.
 In order to get the seed from a list of Pokémon part of the random number sequence is restored.
 The IVs you provide for your Day 4 Pokémon belongs to this sequence of random numbers.
 To get the seed as fast as possible, an IV spread that allows to reconstruct 6 consecutive random numbers works the best, which is 6/6.
 If the IV spread provides less numbers, then the seed finding will take longer.

+## I get the ``[CUDAError] CUDA_ERROR_LAUNCH_FAILED`` error.
+What should I do?
+In this case there is a batch file in the directory ``CudaSetup`` called ``EnableCuda.bat``.
+This needs to be executed as admin in order to write 2 values to the registry.
+After that, the PC must be rebooted in order for it to take action.
+For more information about what the registry entries are doing, check out the documentation by [Microsoft](https://docs.microsoft.com/de-de/windows-hardware/drivers/display/tdr-registry-keys).

 # Roadmap
 Here are a few points I want to add in future versions:
 * IV calculator